WATER, SANITATION, AND HYGGIENE (WASH)

-Water, sanitation and hygiene (WASH) are crucial building blocks for development.
+Water, sanitation, and hygiene (WASH) are crucial building blocks for development.
 They improve the quality of life and health, advance education, reduce poverty and malnutrition, increase child and maternal survival, drive economic growth and contribute to gender equality and dignity.
 PRA proved that water is considered in all pilot areas as a major problem.
-SEMA provides advisory and supervisory services for the construction of different types of water supply systems such as wells, boreholes and rain water harvesting systems.
-This includes water surveys, planning, designing and construction of ground water sources for domestic and productive purposes.
+SEMA provides advisory and supervisory services for the construction of different types of water supply systems such as wells, boreholes, and rainwater harvesting systems.
+This includes water surveys, planning, designing and construction of groundwater sources for domestic and productive purposes.
 The Organization uses innovative approach in executing WASH projects to needy communities.
-SEMA has well-functioning training programme for establishment of Water User Groups at community level which have true feeling of ownership to cater for maintenance and operation of WASH facilities.
+SEMA has a well-functioning training program for the establishment of Water User Groups at the community level which has a true feeling of ownership to cater to the maintenance and operation of WASH facilities.

-SEMA have been worked with different partners through WASH/SWASH programme had gained experience on Multiple Water Use Services.
+SEMA has been worked with different partners through WASH/SWASH program had gained experience on Multiple Water Use Services.
 Rural households typically need and use water for livestock, irrigation, home gardens, or other local uses.
 Formal domestic water services often fail to address these different water needs in an integrated way, and typically focus on either single-use domestic (e.g drinking) or productive services (e.g. irrigation).

-SEMA is now currently working on provision of water supply services that incorporate both domestic and productive uses in their design and delivery constitute the core of multiple use water services.
-Inherent in these services is participatory planning of all stakeholders to avoid conflicts over allocations to different purposes or users.
+SEMA is now currently working on provision of water supply services that incorporate both domestic and productive uses in their design and delivery constitute the core of multiple-use water services.
+Inherent in these services is the participatory planning of all stakeholders to avoid conflicts over allocations to different purposes or users.

 Water Resource Management

-SEMA in collaboration with Basin offices had implemented Community Based Water Resources Management at sub catchment level.
-The aim of the intervention is to improve the water resources management practices in sustainable manner through community based approach, by ensuring community engagement in very below level possible.
-The main intervention includes carrying out feedback meeting to different stakeholders and Participatory Project Design.
-SEMA facilitate formation and train sub Catchment Facilitation Team/District Facilitation Team and support of Water User association to carry out their responsibilities effectively.
+SEMA in collaboration with Basin offices had implemented Community Based Water Resources Management at sub-catchment level.
+The aim of the intervention is to improve the water resources management practices in a sustainable manner through a community-based approach, by ensuring community engagement in very below level possible.
+The main intervention includes carrying out feedback meetings to different stakeholders and Participatory Project Design.
+SEMA facilitates the formation and train sub Catchment Facilitation Team/District Facilitation Team and supports of Water User association to carry out their responsibilities effectively.

-In order to ensure long lasting health benefits brought by improved water supply, environmental sanitation is part and parcel of domestic water supply.
-SEMA supports designing and construction of household and institutional latrines where SEMA promotes different types of sanitary facilities suitable for rural areas.
-It also provides health, hygiene and sanitation education to the community.
+In order to ensure long-lasting health benefits brought by improved water supply, environmental sanitation is part and parcel of domestic water supply.
+SEMA supports the designing and construction of household and institutional latrines where SEMA promotes different types of sanitary facilities suitable for rural areas.
+It also provides health, hygiene, and sanitation education to the community.

-SEMA also trains village animator’s hygiene friends who promotes hygiene and sanitation and Masons on improved latrine construction.
-It uses sanitation social marketing tools and community participatory approaches with special focus on the most needy and excluded such as people with disabilities, children, elderly, and vulnerable poor.
-Participatory methods that make beneficiaries become major players in the project activities and ensure long-term sustainability of the project.
-SEMA provide services in terms of capacity building, auditing, financial and market information to beneficiaries and the community at large.
+SEMA also trains village animator’s hygiene friends who promote hygiene and sanitation and Masons on improved latrine construction.
+It uses sanitation social marketing tools and community participatory approaches with special focus on the neediest and excluded such as people with disabilities, children, elderly, and vulnerable poor.
+Participatory methods that make beneficiaries become major players in the project activities and ensure the long-term sustainability of the project.
+SEMA provides services in terms of capacity building, auditing, financial and market information to beneficiaries and the community at large.
 Efforts to ensure that the community owns the projects are made to sustain the long-term results/impact of the project.

 Education and Training on Health